reemadelsamak/DBMS-Bash/README.md

-# Database Management System (DBMS) using Bash Shell Script
+# DBMS using Bash Shell Script

 The Project aim to develop DBMS that will enable users to store and retrieve the data from Hard-disk.